bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 argument is the field `key` being sorted on (`sortBy`).
 The routine should return either `-1`, `0`, or `1` based on the result of the comparing of the two records.
 If the routine returns `null`, then the default sort-compare rouine will be used.
-You can use this feature (returning `null`) to have your custom sort-compare routine handle only certain fields (keys).
+You can use this feature (i.e. returning `null`) to have your custom sort-compare routine handle only certain fields (keys).

 The default sort-compare routine works as follows: